praveen-srinivasan/mxnet/doc/tutorial/imagenet_full.md

 We also released our pre-trained model for this full ImageNet dataset.

 ## Data Preprocessing
 The raw full ImageNet dataset is more than 1TB.
-Before training the network, we need to shuffle these images then load batch of images to feed the neural network.
-Before we describe how we solve it, let’s do some calculation first:
+Before training the network, we need to shuffle these images and then load batches of images to feed the neural network.
+Before we describe how we solve it, let’s do some calculations first:

-Assume we have two good storage device [2]:
+Assume we have two good storage devices [2]:

 ```
 | Device                    | 4K Random Seek        | Sequential Seek |